Oliver Peoples sunglasses

 A cultural vision

-Growing up in the 60s and 70s in California, founder Larry Leight was heavily motivated by the atmosphere and vibe of the period.
+Growing up in the '60s and '70s in California, founder Larry Leight was heavily motivated by the atmosphere and of the period.
 Each model of Oliver Peoples is influenced by a cultural happening: for example, the O’Malley - one of the most famous designs from the brand - was inspired by the glasses of Peter O’Malley, the 1970s president of LA-based baseball team The Dodgers.

-These are exclusive glasses made for lovers of the unusual.
-Frames are manufactured in limited quantities and each pair has a deliberate ‘anti-logo’ labeling to appeal to those who like to be understated in their sartorial choices.
-Finishing touches, such as their opaque finishes and unique ‘breath’ logo are discreet ways to ensure you are acquiring a truly special piece.
+Oliver Peoples sunglasses are made for lovers of the unusual.
+Frames are manufactured in limited quantities with deliberate ‘anti-logo’ labeling to appeal to those who crave an understated sartorial choice.
+Finishing touches, such as opaque finishes and unique ‘breath’ logo are discreet ways that set these frames apart.